dusk-network/canonical/documentation/announcement.md

 # canonical 0.6

-Canonical is serialization library specialized for merkle-trees.
+Canonical is a serialization library specialized for merkle-trees.

 ## Serialization and FFI